 Also, setting up and maintaining CDPs and related systems is expensive, which is one reason customer acquisition costs have risen nearly 50% in the past five years.

 Multiply the Power of Personalization with Identity Marketing

-Consumer tribes share identity-based attributes, such as their life stage (students, seniors), occupation (teachers), or affiliation (the military community).
-More importantly, members of consumer tribes are socially connected, which greatly enhances sharing.
+Consumer communities share identity-based attributes, such as their life stage (students, seniors), occupation (teachers), or affiliation (the military community).
+More importantly, members of consumer communities are socially connected, which greatly enhances sharing.
 For example:

 - 83% of Gen Z would share a personalized offer with their friends.